havenoclu/ansible_sosreport/README.md

 ### What is it?

-These playbooks allow you to run sosreports on defined inventory and optionally upload the reports to a specified Red Hat support case.
+These Ansible playbooks allow you to run sosreports on defined inventory and optionally upload the reports to a specified Red Hat support case.
 The current focus and testing is performed on major Red Hat Enterprise Linux releases, but should work on other distributions that support `sos`.

 ### Variables to define